 In macrophages, LPS can raise the level of HIF-1α in a TLR4-dependent fashion, but it remains unknown in tumor cells.
 To study whether TLR4 is associated with HIF-1α in PDAC, we performed the correlative analysis.
 The results showed that there existed a significant correlation between TLR4 mRNA and HIF-1α mRNA (r = 0.423, P = 0.020, Figure 3), similar result was also found between TLR4 and HIF-1α protein (rp = 0.451, P < 0.05, Table 3), suggesting that TLR4 has a positive correlation with HIF-1α in PDAC.

-Table 3 Correlation between TLR4 and HIF-1α protein
+Table 3 Correlation between TLR4 and HIF-1α protein.

 Figure 3 Correlation between TLR4 mRNA and HIF-1α mRNA.

 NF-κB p65 is overexpressed in PDAC

-].
+NF-κB is an essential downstream component of TLR signal pathway, and HIF-1α is a target gene of NF-κB.
 To further explore the association between TLR4 and HIF-1α, we investigated NF-κB p65 expression in PDAC by immunochemistry.
-The results showed that NF-κB p65 was expressed in the nuclei and/or the cytoplasm of tumor cells (Figure and ), and the positive expression of NF-κB p65 was found in 43 (66.15%) of 65 cases of tumor tissues, being significantly higher than in 12 (31.58%) of 38 cases of adjacent tissues (P = 0.001).
+The results showed that NF-κB p65 was expressed in the nuclei and/or the cytoplasm of tumor cells (Figure 2E and F), and the positive expression of NF-κB p65 was found in 43 (66.15%) of 65 cases of tumor tissues, being significantly higher than in 12 (31.58%) of 38 cases of adjacent tissues (P = 0.001).
 Considering NF-κB is an essential component in TLR4 signal pathway and an important modulator of HIF-1α, we could speculate that NF-κB p65 may be a link in the association between TLR4 and HIF-1α.